jagprog5/choose/readme.md

 [![Linter](https://github.com/jagprog5/choose/actions/workflows/cpp-linter.yml/badge.svg)](https://github.com/jagprog5/choose/actions/workflows/cpp-linter.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 choose is a tool for creating selection dialogs and doing fancy transformations with regular expressions.
+# This branch

+This branch was used to experiment with some changes internally to how choose works.
+It made the code much cleaner, but ended up being far slower to due various overheads.
+One of which was a virtual function call overhead per token per pipeline element.
+The pros of this branch is that sorting, uniqueness, flip could be applied, anywhere, just like the other ordered ops.

+This could be improved with some fancy JIT functionality, since the args are constant at runtime.
+TODO

 ## Install
 ```bash
 sudo apt-get install cmake pkg-config libpcre2-dev libncursesw5-dev